blockchainseed/seedblockchain/doc/README.md

 ### Need Help?

-* See the documentation at the [SeedBlockChain Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Seed Blockchain Wiki](https://github.com/blockchainseed/seedblockchain/wiki/Masternode-Setup-Guide) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SeedBlockChain Forum](http://forum.seedblockchain.org/).
+* Ask for help on [Discord](https://discord.gg/x4xW4uz).
-* Join one of our Slack groups [SeedBlockChain Slack Groups](https://seedblockchain.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build SeedBlockChain on your native platform.
+The following are developer notes on how to build Seed Blockchain on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)